-This is a popular magic due to it’s wide array of uses, however is often set back by a high mana cost in its more complex spells.
+This is a popular magic due to it’s wide array of uses, however it is often set back in its adoption due to a high mana cost in its more complex spells.

 Example of an archmage would be Overlord Power, who tends to enjoy feeding the masses on his home world far more than fighting for titles and relics.